AshM10/fork-me/ogooluwanick/Readme.md

+# 👋🏻 Hello Hello Hello, We outche!
-Learning anout forking, looking forward to contributing more lol 🔥
+Learning about forking, looking forward to contributing more lol 🔥